wilsonliaows/docs/formulas/date-formulas.md

 # Display conversion

 ## strftime
 To change the format of a datetime value to suit your preferences, you can use the .strftime formula to do so.
+This converts the datetime value into a string with the specified format.

 ### Example